 “We never know when they’ll reply anyway”

 That’s true.
-And of course losing an interested prospect due to lack of a quick response isn’t always the case.
+And of course, losing an interested prospect due to lack of a quick response isn’t always the case.
 The advantage of cold emails over cold calls (from the prospect’s perspective) is that the addressee may take as much time as they like to respond.
 So even if I send the emails when I’m at my office ready to take up a conversation, there’s still a good chance they may reply when I’m asleep…

 Emails sent at night

 Since, as I already revealed, we do not have a sales team working 24/7 so we won’t send emails at night (I mean our night) ourselves.
-We could use Woodpecker to do that, no problem about that at all.
+We could use Woodpecker to do that, no problem with that at all.
 But we also need to keep in mind that sending cold emails – whether done automatically or not – is just a start to a conversation.